gauniverseorg/ga-docs/docs/Advanced-Features/Low-Code/Models/UpdateColumn.md

 - Increment: A nullable double representing the increment value for the column (if applicable).
 - Factor: A nullable double representing the factor value for the column (if applicable).
 - SourceColumn: A string representing the source column to be updated.
-- IsArrayUpdate: A boolean indicating whether the update operation is for an array (if applicable).
+- IsArrayUpdate: A Boolean indicating whether the update operation is for an array (if applicable).
 - ArrayPart: A list of WhereArrayPart objects representing the parts of the array to be updated.
 - Column: A Column object representing the column to be updated.